|Bonnie Sisson Manning (#47311181)|

 |Bio and Links|

-I'm happy to share what KKK info I have with anyone else.
-From the Family History Club, I have:
+I'm happy to share what KKK info I have with anyone.

 1. "The Murders of Mer Rouge" by John Rogers of the St. Louis Dispatch (Pulitzer Prize winning investigative reporter)

 2. "The 20th Century KKK in Morehouse Parish" by Dr. Alton Earl Ingram.

 3. "The Black Hood of the KKK" - Prof. James M. Ruiz - Penn State - Harrisburg, PA.

 4. The Family History Club has given me copies of the newspaper clippings collected by Tott Davenport.

 5. Whiskey, Mischief and the Courthouse Gang by George Mallory Patton (Dec 2005)

 I have been documenting the families of Sisson, Harp, Daniel(s), Yeldell, Evans, Cheshire, Arant, Sims, Manning, Whitehead, Humphrey(s), Laing, Rainwater & Bowe.